magoo/redteam-plan/README.md

 - Are the Red Team's methods going to be based in reality?
 Are they using methods that are not available to a realistic attacker?

 ### Incident Response
+If you can foresee how disciplined your responders will behave, you can manipulate the response to either discover friction or enforce and encourage the correct behaviors.
 - Is there a specific coordination method or plan that incident response should follow?
 For instance, the agenda and method described in [Security Breach 101](https://medium.com/starting-up-security/security-breach-101-b0f7897c027c) or [An Incident Response Plan for Startups](https://github.com/magoo/Incident-Response-Plan/blob/master/EXAMPLE.md)
 - Will Incident Response need to come together naturally, so you can to weed out friction in its process?
 - Will Incident Response come together artificially to force the intended response as practice?